sefinek/trusted-ips-whitelist/README.md

 The project is released under the <a href="LICENSE">MIT license</a> — you can do whatever you want with it.
 If you like this repository, leave a <b>star</b> ⭐.
 Thank you!

+> [!TIP]
+> Do you have any questions or want to receive notifications about my repositories?
+Join my [Discord server](https://discord.gg/S7NDzCzQTg)!

 ## ⏱️ Update Schedule
 Lists are updated every `6 hours`.